National Center for Complementary and Integrative Health: As the OAM (1991–1998)

 Joseph J. Jacobs was appointed the first director of the OAM in 1992.
-Jacobs' support for rigorous scientific methodology caused friction with U.S. Senator Tom Harkin and other OAM patrons.
+Jacobs' support for rigorous scientific methodology caused friction with Democrat U.S. Senator Tom Harkin and other OAM patrons.
 Harkin believed his allergies had been cured by bee pollen pills and expressed frustration with the "unbendable rules" of randomized clinical trials, saying, "it is not necessary for the scientific community to understand the process before the American public can benefit from these therapies."
 Harkin's office reportedly pressured the OAM to fund studies of favored theories, including the use of bee pollen and antineoplastons as treatments.
 OAM board member Barrie Cassileth publicly criticized the office as a purveyor of nonsense and described it as a "place where opinions are counted as equal to data".
 After Harkin appeared on television in 1994 with cancer patients who blamed Jacobs for blocking their access to antineoplastons, Jacobs resigned from the OAM in frustration.
 In an interview with Science, Jacobs criticized Harkin and other politicians for pressuring his office, promoting certain therapies, and, he says, attempting an end-run around objective science."

-Harkin drew support from Iowa Representative Berkley Bedell, who believed that cow colostrum had cured his Lyme disease.
+Harkin drew support from Iowa Democrat Representative Berkley Bedell, who believed that cow colostrum had cured his Lyme disease.

 The OAM's budget grew in the 1990s.
 The office drew increasing criticism for its perceived lack of rigorous scientific study of alternative approaches favoring uncritical boosterism.
 Paul Berg, a Nobel laureate in chemistry, wrote to the Senate that "Quackery will always prey on the gullible and uninformed, but we should not provide it with cover from the NIH," and called the office "an embarrassment to serious scientists".
 Allen Bromley, then-president of the American Physical Society, similarly wrote to Congress that the OAM had "emerged as an undiscriminating advocate of unconventional medicine.
 It has bestowed the considerable prestige of the NIH on a variety of highly dubious practices, some of which clearly violate basic laws of physics".
 Leon Jaroff, writing for The New York Times in 1997, described the OAM as "Tom Harkin's folly".